CasparKielwein/Aaargh/Mechanics.md

 TODO: Find a good representation of when a Maneuver supports an existing power or introduces a new one.

 ## Actions
-On their turn a character can perform a *Move Action* and a *Combat Action*.
-Each character can also perform one *Reaction* per turn.
+On their turn a character can perform a *Combat Action*, a *Move Action* and a *Minor Action** Each character can also perform one *Reaction* per round.
-A *Reaction* can be taken on any turn even on their own turn, but only once per turn.

 ## Attacks and Defenses